chatnoir-eu/chatnoir-api/README.md

 response = chat_client.chat("how are you?")
 ```

-### Retrieve Document Contents
+### Retrieve document contents

 Often the title and ID of a document is not enough to effectively re-rank a list of search results.
 To retrieve the full content or plain text for a given document you can use the `html_contents` helper function.
-The `html_contents` function expects a ChatNoir-internal UUID, shorthand UUID, or a TREC ID
-and the index from which to retrieve the document.
+The `html_contents` function expects a ChatNoir-internal UUID, shorthand UUID, or a TREC ID and the index from which to retrieve the document.

 #### Retrieve by TREC ID

 You can retrieve a document by its TREC ID like this:

 ```python